 3. Prioritize software that lets you offer a self-service model to customers

-The right customer service software can help your customers retrieve vital information while troubleshooting, without wasting time.
-The software should also be able to accommodate frequent changes to content as your team continues to add new items to the library.
+The right contact center tool can help your customers retrieve vital information while troubleshooting without wasting time.
+The software should also be able to accommodate frequent changes to your customer service content as your team continues to add new items to the library.

 4. Offer a good agent experience

-Gaining valuable insights from the people who must use the software is the best way to determine which one works for your organization.
-If your software facilitates call center agent scripting, ask your agents:
+The best way to determine which works for your organization is to gain valuable insights from the people who must use the software.
+If your software facilitates call center scripts, ask your agents:

 - How easy is it to access the scripts?

 - Can you access other content while scripts are open?

 Similarly, ask a group of reviewers to test the software from the customers’ perspective.
 Find out:

 - How hard is it to search for solutions?